‘Fairy Tail Manga’ Chapter 534: Lucy And Acnologia In Danger After ‘Book Of E.N.D’ Is Edited To Revive Natsu?

 [Warning: Manga Fairy Tail Chapter 534 spoilers/recap and Chapter 535 speculations ahead]

 Chapter 533 of manga Fairy Tail was quite shocking.
-Multiple events revealed within the chapter deeply affected the fans, and caused many to speculate if the series is ending soon.
-On one hand, the crew onboard Pegasus, the might flying ship designed to offer dragon slayers a winning edge, was losing against Acnologia.
+Multiple events revealed within the chapter deeply affected the fans and caused many to speculate if the series is ending soon.
+On the one hand, the crew onboard Pegasus, the might flying ship designed to offer dragon slayers a winning edge, was losing against Acnologia.
 Not only did all the ammunition on Pegasus failed to lay a single scratch on the Dark Dragon, the monster managed to dodge the “Ravines of Time”.
 Since Acnologia managed to survive the carefully laid trap, he was determined to attack Pegasus and end all its occupants.

 Natsu’s Alive!
 Ravines of Time – #FairyTail 534 https://t.co/4BJSe1zVGN pic.twitter.com/pNzDNz12r3